Abandon-ht/LLM-tutorial/docs/source/index.rst

 Whether in smart homes, voice assistants, or industrial control, Module LLM can provide you with a smooth and natural AI experience without relying on the cloud, ensuring privacy, security, and stability.

-Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.
+Check out the `Module LLM Kit <https://docs.m5stack.com/en/module/Module%20LLM%20Kit>`_ for further information.

 .. note::